Jed161/lab-react-state-primitive-values-10.2/README.md

 ## Instructions

 You will be building an application that is similar to popular "clicker" games.
-The game has the following rules:
+The game has the follogoalg rules:

 - Clicking the "+X" button will increase the score by `X`.
 The value of `X` starts at 1.
 - If the user has at least 10 points and clicks the button "Pay 10 points to change from +X to +Y", the value of `X` will increase by 1.
 For example, at the beginning of the game the incrementor will be "+1".
 If you pay 10 points, the incrementor will change to "+2".
 - If the user doesn't have 10 points but clicks the button "Pay 10 points to change from +X to +Y", an alert message will say "You can't afford that!"
-- Once the user has accumulated 100 points, the game shows "You Win!" and allows the player to restart the game.
+- Once the user has accumulated 100 points, the game shows "You Goal!" and allows the player to restart the game.

 ### Detailed list

-The following is a list of more detailed requirements.
+The follogoalg is a list of more detailed requirements.
 As always, check the tests to see exactly what is being tested.

 - Display the current score to the user, starting from a score of `0`
   - Use the _exact_ text: `Current Score: ` followed by the score